rohitgang/Match-To-Networks/README.md

 1. Achieve network generation from one frame of the match.
 2. Achieve network generation for each frame in the whole match.
 3. Achieve network generation from match feed in real - time.

+## Installation and Setup

+**Run these commands**

+1. pip install virtualenv
+2. virtualenv mtnenv
+3. source mtnenv/bin/activate

+* remember to update the requirements.txt file with nay new packages using **pip freeze > requirements.txt**